 When enrolling, one of the three research areas (social norms and culture, international community, regional communities) will be selected, specified fields of study, including special research involving teaching advisers or assistant teaching advisers in the area, will be systematically completed to deepen knowledge, and instruction will be provided toward completion of a dissertation.
 Additionally, public research presentations will be held so that instruction can be provided from all faculty members of the graduate school.

-Also, investigative analysis relevant to the field will be done and information analysis, data analysis, text mining, and other techniques will be researched, in order to nurture practical abilities.
+Also, investigative analysis relevant to the field will be done and information analysis, data analysis, text mining, and other techniques will be researched, to nurture practical abilities.
 The structure for instructors will involve a small number of dedicated educators.
 26 varied faculty members will instruct the graduate students, who have a quota of 12 members.

 Doctoral Program Second Semester

-Completion of the coursework for second semester of the doctoral program requires selecting one of the three research areas (social norms and culture, international community, regional communities), receiving research instruction from teaching advisers or assistant teaching advisers in the area, and systematically completing the course units in the specified field.
+Completion of the coursework for the second semester of the doctoral program requires selecting one of the three research areas (social norms and culture, international community, regional communities), receiving research instruction from teaching advisers or assistant teaching advisers in the area, and systematically completing the course units in the specified field.
 The coursework that must be completed includes project exercises managed by the advising professor or assistant teaching adviser.
-Project exercises will involve joint research and field work with external research institutions relating to the theme of the doctoral dissertation, under the guidance of the advising professor or assistant teaching adviser.
+Project exercises will involve joint research and fieldwork with external research institutions relating to the theme of the doctoral dissertation, under the guidance of the advising professor or assistant teaching adviser.

 Graduate School of Law